surma/surma.dev/content/things/compile-js.md

 ### Parsing

 I didn’t want write my own parser.
 That’s not where the interesting parts of this project were going to happen.
 Since I wanted to write this transpiler in Rust (move over, OCaml), I decided to just rip out the parser and the AST from [swc], which would allow me to parse even the most recent ES2022 syntax.
-My goal was to exploit the similarities between JS and C++ and traverse the JS AST and emit corresponding C++ code in a single pass.
-The transpiler itself would contain almost no language-specific logic, as that can all be handled in the runtime I was going to write.
+My goal was to exploit the similarities between JS and C++ to keep the transpiler extremely simple.
+All it would do is traverse the JS AST and emit corresponding C++ code in a single pass, with almost no language-specific logic in the transpiler.
+Most of the meat would be in the runtime I was going to write.
 The guiding principle here is: It doesn’t need to be pretty, it just needs to compile.

 ### Variables